 Personal Umbrella Policy

 Your personal umbrella insurance policy comes into play when the policy limits of your home, auto or other personal insurance policies have been reached.
-This policy helps cover additional costs above your standard policy limits so you are not personally exposed to pay out of pocket, or worse yet, make your personal assets vulnerable, in an expensive claim.
+This policy may help cover costs above your standard policy limits so that your personal assets are not vulnerable in the event of an expensive claim.

 For more info be sure to watch this brief video on personal umbrella insurance.

 Wondering just how vulnerable you are and how much additional coverage you need?
 Fill out this quick and easy form to get you started and then talk with a Brooks, Todd & McNeil agent about getting the coverage that keeps you protected.